trifork/riack/README.md

 riack_free(client);
 riack_cleanup();
 ```
+To see more examples of this look in the examples directory.
+Before the examples can run you must place the compiled library files in the precompiled folder (see the precompiled/README.md file for details).

 ##Tests
 To make all tests succeed you need a running riak server with eleveldb backend and riak search enabled in app.config.